IBM-Bluemix/zendcon-2014-hackathon/README.md

 Before starting with any of the following instructions, ensure that you have IBM Bluemix account.
 You can register for one here: https://apps.admin.ibmcloud.com/manage/trial/bluemix.html

-Also, download an install a Cloud Foundry command line interface which you will use to deploy to Bluemix.
+Also, download and install a Cloud Foundry command line interface which you will use to deploy to Bluemix.
 The steps to download the tool are described here: https://www.ng.bluemix.net/docs/#cli/index.html#cli

 ##Cloudant